phalcon/blog/_posts/2013-06-18-phalcon-1-2-beta-1-released.md

 ```

 ### Debug Component
-`Phalcon\Debug` ​offers the call stack to the developer, with a pretty presentation format.
+`Phalcon\Debug` offers the call stack to the developer, with a pretty presentation format.
 This helps with debugging and identifying errors.

 To use this component just remove any try/catch from your bootstrap.
-Add the following at the beginning of ​your script:
+Add the following at the beginning of your script:

 ```php
 (new Phalcon\Debug)->listen();